Alexandria

-Alexandria (Note: /ˌælᵻɡˈzændriə, -ˈzɑːn-/ AL-ig-ZA(H)N-dree-ə; الإسكندرية, Standard romanisation: al-’Iskandariyya, /ar/; Egyptian Arabic romanisation: Eskenderiyya, /arz/) is a major city in Egypt.
+Alexandria (Note: /ˌælᵻɡˈzændriə, -ˈzɑːn-/ AL-ig-ZA(H)N-dree-ə; الإسكندرية, Standard romanisation: al-'Iskandariyya, /ar/; Egyptian Arabic romanisation: Eskenderiyya, /arz/) is a major city in Egypt.
 Lying at the western edge of the Nile River Delta, it extends about 40 km along the country's northern coast.
 It is Egypt's principal seaport, the second largest city after Cairo, and the largest city on the Mediterranean coast.
-Founded in 331 BC by Alexander the Great, Alexandria is one of the largest and most important cities of antiquity and a leading hub for science, culture, and scholarship.
+Founded in 331 BC by Alexander the Great, Alexandria was one of the largest and most important cities of antiquity and a leading hub for science, culture, and scholarship.

 Nicknamed the "Bride of the Mediterranean" and "Pearl of the Mediterranean Coast", the city is a popular tourist destination and a major industrial centre.
+It is the sixth-largest city in the Arab world, seventh-largest city in the Middle East, and the eleventh-largest city in Africa.
+The capital of the Alexandria Governorate, Alexandria is considered an industrial hub and is home to the Alexandria Shipyard.
+The city also has a large financial sector, and its ancient port Alexandria is one of the busiest ports in the country.
+Alexandria is the host city of the annual Alexandria Mediterranean Film Festival, held at the Bibliotheca Alexandrina.
+The city is also the home of the Alexandria Opera House, the Alexandria Museum of Fine Arts and the Alexandria National Museum.
+The city hosts many sporting events, and is the home of the association football club Al Ittihad.
+Alexandria extends beyond its administrative municipal city limits as well as its urban agglomeration, with a population of 6,100,000 in 2023 over an area of 1661 sqkm.

-It is the sixth-largest city in the Arab world and in the Middle East, and the eleventh-largest city and urban area in Africa.
-Alexandria was established originally near an ancient Egyptian settlement named Rhacotis, which later became its Egyptian quarter.
+Alexandria was originally established near an ancient Egyptian settlement named Rhacotis, which later became its Egyptian quarter.
 The city was made the capital of the Ptolemaic Kingdom and became the foremost commercial, intellectual, and cultural centre for much of the Hellenistic age and late antiquity; at one time, it was the most populous city in the ancient world.
 Alexandria was best known for the Lighthouse of Alexandria (Pharos), one of the Seven Wonders of the Ancient World; its Great Library, the largest in the ancient world; and the Catacombs of Kom El Shoqafa, one of the Seven Wonders of the Middle Ages.

-Alexandria retained its status as one of the leading cities of the Mediterranean world for almost a millennium, through the period of Roman and Byzantine rule until the Muslim conquest of Egypt in 641 AD, when a new capital was founded at Fustat, now part of Cairo.
-The city was a major hub of early Christianity and hosted the Patriarchate of Alexandria, one of the leading Christian centres in the Eastern Roman Empire; the modern Coptic Orthodox Church and the Greek Orthodox Church of Alexandria both lay claim to this ancient heritage.
+Alexandria retained its status as one of the leading cities of the Mediterranean world for almost a millennium, serving as the Egyptian capital until a new capital was founded at Fustat, now part of Cairo.
+The city was a major hub of early Christianity and hosted the Patriarchate of Alexandria, one of the leading Christian centers in the Eastern Roman Empire; the modern Coptic Orthodox Church and the Greek Orthodox Church of Alexandria both lay claim to this ancient heritage.